Pipes of War

 ‘You’re far too good Mary.’

-‘I know,’ Mary smiled as the captain left.
+‘I know,’ Mary grinned as the captain left.

-Captain Clean stood at the top of New Old Road and wondered which side to start on.
+Captain Clean stood at the top of Witnessal Street and wondered which side to start on.
 The police would have already visited Mr Daley, because they knew where everyone lived – they were nosey like that.
-The captain had asked for access to their databases before, but apparently giving out personal data to strange people who run around in silly outfits wasn’t something the chief of police was very keen to do.
+The captain had asked for access to their databases several times, but apparently giving out personal data to strange people who run around in silly outfits wasn’t something the commissioner was very keen to do.
 HyJean had suggested trying to hack their system to get the data, but the captain was insistent that they shouldn’t do that as it was “probably illegal”.

 ‘Oh, hello,’ said Captain Clean, suddenly spotting the man at the door and hiding his cloth.
 ‘Are you Martin?’